Lightroom Editing: Before and After - indoor hotel scene

 This is the kind of edit that doesn’t want to impress — it wants to stay.
 And sometimes, that’s exactly what a photograph needs.
 Further Before and After Articles can be found here.

-Develop your own style
+Develop your own lightroom editing style

-If you want to build your personal Lightroom workflow step by step – not with presets, but with a conscious, individual approach – take a look at my course.
+If you want to build your personal Lightroom workflow step by step — not based on presets, but on a conscious understanding of light, color and mood — you might enjoy my course.